 7 things you need to know before dating while separated

 1. Dating after separation?
 Run it all past your lawyer first

-First things first: is it legal to be dating while separated?
-In Canada, the general answer is yes - the law has been drafted to make a no-fault divorce the simplest way to dissolve a marriage,1 and adultery would likely have to be proven before your separation agreement.2
+First things first: is it legal to be getting back into dating while separated?
+In Canada, the general answer is yes – the law has been drafted to make a no-fault divorce the simplest way to dissolve a marriage,1 and adultery would likely have to be proven before your separation agreement.2

 That said, if you are in the process of getting a no-fault uncontested divorce, you want to err on the side of caution as being intimate with a new partner could – potentially – harm the way your former partner views your split.
 This doesn’t mean that you can’t date during a separation – more that you may want to check the ramifications with your lawyer first.

 2. Have that tricky conversation with your ex-spouse

 Your lawyer isn’t the only one you’ll want to talk to about your intention to date during your separation – it’s wise to check in with your (soon to be) ex-spouse as well, especially if you want to keep your divorce and separation agreement amicable.

 Divorce mediator Eileen Coen, J.D. says that it’s ”critical” for divorcing couples to talk through sensitive subjects like dating during a separation.
 In fact, she recommends that coming to an agreement on dating is as important as covering traditional topics like finances and custody arrangements.
 If you both keep each other in the loop, not only does it demonstrate your respect for each other, it allows you to ”see other people without putting your financial and parenting agreements at risk.”3

 Although you may have the legal and spousal go-ahead to try dating while separated, it’s not something you want to rush into.
 Indeed, even if you can’t wait to find new love, dating right after a separation is only going to lead to more confusion and hurt.
 Until you’ve come to terms with who you are as a single, previously married person, you just don’t have the emotional availability to start something new.